afy/d7047e/README.md

 # D7047E
-A collection of labs during the D7047E Advanced Deep Learning course at LTU 2024.
+A collection of labs, as a well as the related course project, created during the D7047E Advanced Deep Learning course at LTU 2024.
+All labs are written in pytorch or adjacent libraries.

 ## Members
-Hannes Furhoff,
+Hannes Furhoff, hannes.furhoff@hotmail.com <br>
-Francesco Gigante,
+Francesco Gigante, fgiga99@gmail.com <br>
-Nabaz Rashid,
+Nabaz Rashid, nabaznrashid@outlook.com <br>
-Rasmus Tengstedt
+Rasmus Tengstedt <br>